toazbenj/racing_sembas/README.md

 Look at the `examples/` folder to see how to use the crate.

-The main branch will track with the most stable version of SEMBAS.

 ## Road Map to v0.3.0 (incomplete)

 - [ ] Add gradient descent or similar global search